mrshakil015/JavaScript/JS_React.md

 - setTimeout(): A time event function to call another function after certain time period but executes the function only once.
 - setInterval(): Same as setTimeout() with a slice difference that the execution of the function occurs continuously according to the specified time interval.
 Here, the time interval works like a gap between the executions.

+## LocalStorage:
+- localStorage.getItem()
+- localStorage.setItem()
+- localStorage.removeItem()
+- localStorage.clear()
+- localStorage.length()

+* In local Storage every value store as a string.
+In localStorage directly we cannot store an Object we need to convert this object into string.
+* For convert into string we cannot used toString().
+Using JSON.stringify() we can easily convert any object into the string.

 </details>